Dates: August 2 – 9, 2024

 *Recommended flights: from Moscow to Krasnoyarsk:

-Early morning arrival in Krasnoyarsk (no later than 5:30 am).
-At 8:00 am, a flight by Krasavia or Sapsan Airlines (depending on available flights on this date) to Khatanga on the Taymyr Peninsula (three hour flight).
+Arrival in Krasnoyarsk (no later than 9:00 am).
+At 11:30 am, a flight by Krasavia or Sapsan Airlines (depending on available flights on this date) to Khatanga on the Taymyr Peninsula (three hour flight).
 Flight may be delayed.

 Around noon, arrival on the Taymyr Peninsula, in Khatanga, a settlement located in the Far North, in the Krasnoyarsk Krai, 600 km northeast of Norilsk.
 Khatanga is one of the northernmost inhabited localities in Russia.